 - If you visit Athens during the summer months, invest in some good sunscreen and a hat.
-In addition, avoid staying under the sun, especially if you are not used to sun exposure.
+In addition, avoid staying under direct sunlight for too long, especially if you are not used to sun exposure.

-- Bear in mind that Athens offers a non-exhaustive list of fashion choices for every taste and budget.
-Hence, you could shop for high-quality clothes and shoes in the city at very good prices.
-Our suggestion is to get an empty suitcase with you, so you can go back home full of Greek goodies, from Greek souvenirs to food and natural products!
+- Bear in mind, that Athens offers a non-exhaustive list of fashion choices for every taste and budget.
+Hence, while shopping in Athens, you can find high-quality clothes and shoes at very good prices.
+Our suggestion is to bring an empty suitcase with you, so you can go back home full of Greek goodies, from Greek souvenirs to Greek food and organic products!

 - When you organize your itinerary for your visit to Athens, make sure you have enough free time for any possible variations or spontaneous wanderings around the city.

 - Don’t forget to visit the wonderful beaches near Athens, where you can spend a whole day swimming, sunbathing and enjoying the stunning Athenian weather!